sirius4galaxy/flon.contracts/docs/04_guides/07_how-to-use-eosio.wrap.md

 The transaction in create_wrap_account_trx.json is now ready to be proposed.

-It will be useful to have a JSON of the active permissions of each of the active block producers for later when proposing transactions using the eosio.msig contract.
+It will be useful to have a JSON of the active permissions of each of the active block producers for later when proposing transactions using the flon.msig contract.

 This guide will assume that there are 21 active block producers on the chain with account names: `blkproducera`, `blkproducerb`, ..., `blkproduceru`.